hamoid/TabletArduinoMidiProcessing/README.md

 Running the program by itself will just play the included music and display no graphics.
 To see something, one must use one or more input devices.

+Right after starting the program you have 5 seconds to calibrate the light sensor.
+During this time the LED in the arduino board will glow, and you should cover the light sensor with your hand, then uncover it, at least once.
+What this does is finding out the minimum and maximum amount of light received by the light sensor.
+The output value sent to Processing is later limited to the range 0 ..
+255 by the Arduino code.

 A video of what it looks like is coming.
 This is an unfinished prototype.